TextField allows users to enter and modify text. There are two types

 Configure line limits

-composables support scrolling along a single axis.
+TextField composables support scrolling along a single axis.
 The scrolling

-behavior is determined by the lineLimits
+behavior is determined by the lineLimits parameter.
+TextFields configured

 vertically.

-to choose the appropriate line configuration for your
+Use TextFieldLineLimits to choose the appropriate line configuration for your

 TextField( state = rememberTextFieldState(), lineLimits = TextFieldLineLimits.SingleLine )

-configuration has the following characteristics:
+The SingleLine configuration has the following characteristics:

 - The text never wraps, and doesn't allow for new lines.

-always has a fixed height.- If the text overflows, it scrolls horizontally.
+TextFieldalways has a fixed height.- If the text overflows, it scrolls horizontally.

 TextField( state = rememberTextFieldState("Hello\nWorld\nHello\nWorld"), lineLimits = TextFieldLineLimits.MultiLine(1, 4) )

-configuration has the following characteristics:
+The MultiLine configuration has the following characteristics:

 - Accepts two parameters:

-. - The text field is at least
+minHeightInLinesandmaxHeightInLines. - The text field is at least

-tall. - If the text overflows, it will wrap.
+minHeightInLinestall. - If the text overflows, it will wrap.

 - If the text requires more lines, the field grows until it is

-tall, and scrolls vertically.
+maxHeightInLinestall, and scrolls vertically.

 Style input with Brush API

-You can use the Brush API for more advanced styling in your TextField
+You can use the Brush API for more advanced styling in your TextField.

 The following section describes how you can use a Brush to add a colored

-gradient to TextField
+gradient to TextField input.

 For more information about using the Brush API to style text, see Enable advanced styling with Brush API.